aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 Here are some SubCurrencies already in the works

 1. Digix.io is creating gold backed tokens
-2. Tether is creating tokens tied to the USD
+2. Tether is creating tokens tied to the USD (TODO: Verify this)
 3. MakerDao is creating tokens tied to a basket of other tokens

 More importantly, these “subcurrencies” are all interoperable assuming they respect the already described public subcurrency api.
 A store owner can choose which currencies to accept simply by checking a box.